saccharis/SACCHARIS_2/README.md

   [//]: # (- The third party programs and scripts used by SACCHARIS are covered by the terms of their respective licenses)

+# Developer Contact

+You can contact Alex Fraser at alexander.fraser@alumni.ubc.ca for information about beta access.

+If you encounter bugs, please use the github tools to submit bug reports instead of emailing me, as it is easier to track that way.